jerseycheese/BootHillGM/Docs/UserStories.md

   **Test Plan:**
   - Verify that appropriate rating tables from Boot Hill rules are displayed for each step
   - Ensure tables are clearly formatted and readable
-  - Check that tables match the current attribute/skill being set
+  - Check that tables match the current attribute being set
   - Test table display on different screen sizes

 - [ ] As a player, I want to see "Roll Dice" instead of "Generate" for numerical values, with an explanation of the dice roll result.